Premier League, 2021-22 season final week: What's to play for?

 The defending Premier League champions took the top spot for the first time all season back in matchweek 16 (Dec.
 4), and they haven’t relinquished control since.
 At one point, their lead swelled to as many as 11 points (the Reds sat 3rd, behind Chelsea), and it looked like they might lift the trophy again before spring had even sprung.
 Then, they dropped a few points (nine, in two months’ time, from mid-January to late-March), and Liverpool began to play their games in hand.

 They won.
 And they won.
 And they won, until they were separated by just a point.
 They played one another dead even in a riveting 2-2 draw at the Etihad Stadium to start April.
-Now, six days before Championship Sunday, the gap is four, but Liverpool have a game in hand (they were busy winning the FA Cup last weekend) where they can trim it to one, away to Southampton on Tuesday.
+Now, four days before Championship Sunday, the gap is one after Liverpool beat Southampton on Tuesday.

 Regardless who comes out on top, we thank them both for an incredible season of brilliant football.